siddhubansod/Amazon_sales_report_project/README.md

 Expected Outcome:

-By conducting a thorough analysis of the Amazon sales report, the goal is to gain valuable insights that can be leveraged to opƟmize business operations, enhance customer experience, and drive revenue growth.
-The analysis should provide acƟonable recommendations tailored to the specific needs and challenges of the business.
+By conducting a thorough analysis of the Amazon sales report, the goal is to gain valuable insights that can be leveraged to optimize business operations, enhance customer experience, and drive revenue growth.
+The analysis should provide actionable recommendations tailored to the specific needs and challenges of the business.